Rhyme-as-reason effect: Keats heuristics

 The Keats heuristics illustrate how poetic structure influences the perception of a line of words, highlighting a broader concept of how aesthetics impact our judgments.
-Named after John Keats, this heuristic references his famous line, "Beauty is truth, truth beauty - that is all / Ye know on earth, and all ye need to know," an aphorism celebrated for its poetic beauty and philosophical depth.
+Named after the poet John Keats, this references his famous line, "Beauty is truth, truth beauty – that is all / Ye know on earth, and all ye need to know," an aphorism celebrated for its poetic beauty and philosophical depth.
 This heuristic suggests that people may partially base their assessments of a statement's truthfulness on its aesthetic attributes.

 Experimental results show that participants consistently rated rhyming aphorisms as more agreeable and truthful than non-rhyming ones, even when the content was identical or the rhyming content lacked logical validity.
 This effect is strongest when the poetic qualities, such as fluency from rhyming, closely align with the perceived truthfulness of the semantic content.

 Therefore, it can be inferred that the presence of rhyme within an aphorism's poetic structure acts as a cue to deeper meaning.
 People prefer rhymes for their "pleasurable aesthetics," as the rhyme creates a sense of unity and coherence, increasing the aphorism's appeal, repeatability, and memorability.
 This cognitive bias is often explained by fluency heuristics, where the ease of processing a rhyming statement enhances its perceived truthfulness.